jamesheald/COIN/README.md

 ```
 obj = COIN;
 ```
 This object has a number of [properties](#properties) that define the model (e.g. number of particles, model parameters) and the paradigm (e.g. perturbations, sensory cues).
-A default set of parameters are stored in the properties of the object.
+Some of these properties have default settings.

 To simulate learning on a simple paradigm, define a series of perturbations (use NaN to indicate a channel trial):
 ```